 Both the German Shepherd and the Siberian Husky have double coats; a soft under coat is covered by a medium length dense outer coat.
 The Husky’s coat is much softer to touch compared to the German Shepherd whose coat feels slightly harsher.
 Despite this difference, they will both require brushing 2 to 3 times a week, but during shedding season they will most certainly need brushing every day.
 This not only keeps their coat healthy but it also keeps it manageable for both your sanity, and the cleanliness of your household.

 The German Shepherd should be bathed once every 8 weeks or so, whereas the Husky is known to be a self-cleaning pup, who will only need a bath a few times every year.
+Still, getting a shampoo that’s specifically recommended for the husky or the shepherd is recommended.
 Neither of these guys have a strong doggy odor, and they are average on the drooling scale.

 Both the German Shepherd and the Siberian Husky cost, on average, $1,000 and up from a reputable breeder.
 Of course, the price will significantly increase if you are seeking a pooch from an award-winning bloodline.
 As with any dog, it is important to thoroughly research breeders to ensure that they are reputable and ethical.